 - Surgical resection (removal of the tumor) is performed if the tumor is small and hasn’t spread in to the blood vessels.

 - Targeted therapy specifically targets cancer cells, and interferes with cell growth.
 The oral drug Nexavar (sorafenib) was the first targeted therapy approved for HCC.
 In April 2017, the FDA approved Stivarga (regorafinib) for people previously treated with Nexavar.
 On August 16, 2018, the FDA approved the multikinase inhibitor Lenvima (lenvatinib) as a first-line treatment for people with HCC that cannot be surgically removed.
-In November 2018, the FDA approved the checkpoint inhibitor Keytruda (pembrolizumab) for people with HCC who were previously treated with Nexavar.
+In November 2018, the FDA approved Vitrakvi (larotrectinib), the first drug developed to treat cancer with a specific genetic feature rather than the tumor’s location in the body.
+On January 14, 2019, the FDA approved the multikinase inhibitor Cabometyx (cabozantinib) for people with previously treated HCC.